qty0/ToDo/README.txt

-This app uses nodeJS and reactJS, before running please download and install node.js from the following link:
+This app uses nodeJS and reactJS, before running, if you don't have it already installed please download and install node.js from the following link and restart your computer!

 https://nodejs.org/en/